Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 all this out. -- Jim McCullers wrong a document on this, I just stole his stuff.

+Switch all the MAX4995 parts to the active high enable.
+This will make them all the same, avoiding confusion, and also make handling the enable line easier since they will be pulled down.
+It's hard to know what to pull them up with.
+It may not be good to drive the GPIO lines with a pullup when the processor is powered off.
+That will require moving the enable flags to new GPIOs, but that's not a big deal.
+Switch them to N2HET1[14] and N2HET1[20].

 # Not going to do

 Rotate the CPU so that fewer traces need to be routed under the CPU.